omvijaysharma/my-fish/README.md

 ## 🧑‍💻 Credits
 Developed by **Om Vijay Sharma**

-Agar aapko feedback dena ho ya issues report karni ho to zaroor batayein!
+Feel free to share your feedback or report any issues!